Dr Ciaran O’Neill (2014-2018)

 Professor Margaret Kelleher (2002-2006)

 Prof. Margaret Kelleher is the Chair of Anglo-Irish Literature and Drama at University College Dublin (UCD).
 Her research interests include nineteenth-century literature, famine literature, cultural history, women’s writings and the historical relationship between literature in English and Irish.
-Prof. Kelleher is Chairperson of the International Association for the Study of Irish Literatures, Chair of the Irish Film Institute, and a member of the Humanities Committee of Science Europe.
+Prof. Kelleher is Chairperson of the International Association for the Study of Irish Literatures, and Chairperson of the Irish Film Institute.

 Professor James H. Murphy (1998-2002)

-James H Murphy is based at DePaul University, Chicago, where he works in the Department of English.
+James H Murphy is is Professor of English and Director of Irish Studies and the Center for Irish Programs at Boston College.
+He is also Professor of English at DePaul University, Chicago.
 His teaching is mostly on nineteenth- and twentieth-century Irish literature and nineteenth-century British literature.
-He has an interest both in the history of fiction and in the political history of nineteenth-century and early twentieth-century Ireland .
-He has also done some work on gender and sexuality, religion and education, and the history of the book.
+He has an interest both in the history of fiction and in the political history of nineteenth-century and early twentieth-century Ireland.
+He also works on gender, sexuality, religion and education.

 Dr Leon Litvack is Reader in Victorian Studies at Queen’s University Belfast.
-His research interests include 19th century British and Irish literature, Victorian art and architecture, and literature and imperialism.
-He is a leading scholar of Charles Dickens and is currently involved in editing the author’s letters and producing the authoritative critical edition of Our Mutual Friend.
+His research interests include nineteenth-century British and Irish literature, Victorian art and architecture, and literature and imperialism.
+He is a leading scholar of Charles Dickens and has been involved in editing the author’s letters and producing the authoritative critical edition of Our Mutual Friend amongst many other publications.